 Having noted systematic differences in the probability of EAP participation conditional on observable characteristics, we next pursue several different strategies to address selection in our substantive models of the treatment effect on the treated.
-Note, however, that we already adjust for all of these same observable characteristics in the models presented in Tables 4 and 5.
-Another way to take account of student self-selection is to use propensity score matching to pair EAP participants with nonparticipants in the post-EAP years as a function of observable characteristics.
-We use 1:1 propensity score matching and estimate the effect of EAP participation on differences in the probability of requiring remediation within pairs of treated (participate in EAP) and control (did not participate in EAP) individuals using radius matching on the propensity score.
-The average treatment effect is computed by averaging the treatment effects across matched observations that lie within the radius.

-We can also address student self-selection by looking only at students attending schools in which selection is largely absent.
-In a second set of models we address selection into participation as a function of both individual and school characteristics by restricting the sample to schools with a rate of participation of over 90 percent.
-This virtually eliminates school-level noncompliance from the model, but at the potential cost of focusing on a set of schools that differ in systematic and unobserved ways from other schools in the population.
-We present the estimates of the effect of EAP participation on remediation need under these different specifications in Table 7.
+To adjust for student self-selection, we pair EAP participants with non-participants in the post-EAP years as a function of observable characteristics using 1:1 propensity score matching and estimate the effect of EAP participation on differences in the probability of requiring remediation within pairs.
+In a second set of models we address selection into participation as a function of both individual and school characteristics, by restricting the sample to schools with over a 90 percent rate of participation.
+This virtually eliminates school-level noncompliance from the model.
+We present the estimates of the effect of EAP participation on remediation need under these different specifications in Table 6.14